pactumjs/pactum/docs/mock-server.md

 * Invoking GET `/api/users/2` will return a status code 401.
 * Invoking GET `/other` will return a status code 404.

-Not on how the mock server will perform an exact match on HTTP method & path to send a response back.
+Note on how the mock server will perform an exact match on the HTTP method & path to send a response back.

-Now you have the basic understanding of how mock server works.
-Lets add more basic interactions, to learn more about them
+Now you have a basic understanding of how the mock server works.
+Let's add more basic interactions.

 ```javascript
 const mock = require('pactum').mock;